LeBruuh/pc-monitoring-with-esp/README.md

 - Optimize serial communication for faster updates.
 - Provide a web-based interface for live monitoring and configuration.

+If you have suggestions, improvements, or feedback, feel free to [contact me](https://discord.gg/phD7Wzf2).

 ## 11. Disclaimer
 This project is a beginner project and one of my first mini-projects.
 Therefore, parts of the code or hardware setup may be inefficient, incomplete, or incorrect.